apostrophecms/docs/docs/guide/areas-and-widgets/README.md

 # Areas and widgets

 **Areas** are core to Apostrophe's in-context editing experience.
 They are special fields where editors can add one or more content widgets.
 A **widget** is a section of structured content, such as a block of rich text, an image slideshow, or a grid of featured products.
-Together, these two features let editors add custom and advanced content to a website, move it around, and edit it &ndash; all within a defined modal that maintains the content design.
+Together, these two features let editors add custom and advanced content to a website, move it around, and edit it &ndash; all within a model that maintains the content design.

 ## Basic area configuration

 Like other fields, you will configure an area as part of the [field schema](/guide/content-schema.md) for a page or piece type.
-Apostrophe comes with several widgets that you can use right away, including ones for adding rich text, inserting an image, and embedding a video.
+The following example shows a landing page type with one area field named `main`.
+Every area requires a `widgets` option to configure the allowed widget types.
+This example includes three core widget types.

 ```js
 // modules/landing-page/index.js